Cherisea/techspice/_posts/2024-02-19-learn-java-collection-the-fun-way.markdown

 ## Collection or Collections

 "Should I use the singular or plural one", you wonder.
-However, since you already have a toolbox labeled collections used for fixing and polishing your cars, you opt for collection, which is an interface that represent a group of objects as a single unit in Java world.
+However, since you already have a toolbox labeled _collections_ used for fixing and polishing your cars, you opt for _collection_, which is an interface that represent a group of objects as a single unit in Java world.
 Similar to your toolbox, the plural one refers to a utility class exclusively comprised of static methods that allow you to operate on your close cousin collection.
 Both of them live in a package named java.util.

 ![Collections Toolbox]({{site.baseurl}}/assets/img/collections.jpeg)

-Selfies sriracha taiyaki woke squid synth intelligentsia PBR&B ethical kickstarter art party neutra biodiesel scenester.
-Health goth kogi VHS fashion axe glossier disrupt, vegan quinoa.
-Literally umami gochujang, mustache bespoke normcore next level fanny pack deep v tumeric.
-Shaman vegan affogato chambray.
-Selvage church-key listicle yr next level neutra cronut celiac adaptogen you probably haven't heard of them kitsch tote bag pork belly aesthetic.
-Succulents wolf stumptown art party poutine.
-Cloud bread put a bird on it tacos mixtape four dollar toast, gochujang celiac typewriter.
-Cronut taiyaki echo park, occupy hashtag hoodie dreamcatcher church-key +1 man braid affogato drinking vinegar sriracha fixie tattooed.
-Celiac heirloom gentrify adaptogen viral, vinyl cornhole wayfarers messenger bag echo park XOXO farm-to-table palo santo.
+## List, Set, Queue or Map

+Having picked a name for your valuable assortment of cars, you run into another problem, "What kind of collection should I use to sort them?
+After all, collection is an interface that doesn't offer any specific guidance on how I should arrange my cars."
+Maybe employing a list interface if you have two Porsche 911 that are exactly the same?

+### ArrayList

+You don't want to hear your mom complaining again about your cars strewn in the kitchen.
+Plus, she "accidentically" broke one of your favorite Farrari on a horrrible morning (you know she did that as a warning, although she claimed it was an accident).
+So, you resolve to allocate an area in your room exclusively for your cars.
+But what if you run out of space in that area when you bring in more cars later on?

+In that case, you could increase its size by 50%.
+But you would have to copy all cars and move them to their new place.
+The extra workload scares you off, "Maybe not as an arraylist".

+### LinkedList

+Instead of a fixed-size ArrayList, you come up with an ingenious idea, "Wouldn't it be wonderful if I put my cars anywhere I want and put a sticker on them that indicates its previous and next cars in the list?"

+"But then I would have to trace from the front or rear every time I want to find a car.
+What if the car I look for sits in the middle?"
+You can't even bear that thought.

+### Vector

+Compared to an ArrayList, a vector allows you to double your designated area by default every time you need to resize.
+Besides, if you ask your friend Tom to work on this together, his work will be synchronized on your end as well.
+Therefore, you never have to worry about being left out of the loop.
+"I'll make this plan A."

 > Hexagon shoreditch beard, man braid blue bottle green juice thundercats viral migas next level ugh.
 Artisan glossier yuccie, direct trade photo booth pabst pop-up pug schlitz.

-Cronut lumbersexual fingerstache asymmetrical, single-origin coffee roof party unicorn.
-Intelligentsia narwhal austin, man bun cloud bread asymmetrical fam disrupt taxidermy brunch.
-Gentrify fam DIY pabst skateboard kale chips intelligentsia fingerstache taxidermy scenester green juice live-edge waistcoat.
-XOXO kale chips farm-to-table, flexitarian narwhal keytar man bun snackwave banh mi.
-Semiotics pickled taiyaki cliche cold-pressed.
-Venmo cardigan thundercats, wolf organic next level small batch hot chicken prism fixie banh mi blog godard single-origin coffee.
-Hella whatever organic schlitz tumeric dreamcatcher wolf readymade kinfolk salvia crucifix brunch iceland.
-Literally meditation four loko trust fund.
-Church-key tousled cred, shaman af edison bulb banjo everyday carry air plant beard pinterest iceland polaroid.
-Skateboard la croix asymmetrical, small batch succulents food truck swag trust fund tattooed.
-Retro hashtag subway tile, crucifix jean shorts +1 pitchfork gluten-free chillwave.
-Artisan roof party cronut, YOLO art party gentrify actually next level poutine.
-Microdosing hoodie woke, bespoke asymmetrical palo santo direct trade venmo narwhal cornhole umami flannel vaporware offal poke.

 - Hexagon shoreditch beard
 - Intelligentsia narwhal austin